 Cancellation Policy

-A cancellation fee of 10% of the tuition paid will apply to all course cancellations.
+A Cancellation Fee of 10% of the tuition paid will apply to all course cancellations requested up to 14 days prior to start of Course.

 No refunds will be granted to those who do not attend the Course without having made prior arrangements for cancellation or transfer.